Jamesits/goinvoke/README.md

 Load DLLs and import functions with ease.

-If all you need is an equivalent of `LoadLibrary` and `GetProcAddress` in Go, this library is a lot easier to work with than cgo.
+If all you need is an equivalent of `LoadLibrary`/`dlopen` and `GetProcAddress`/`dlsym` in Go, this library is a lot easier to work with than cgo.
 It does not require a C header to start with, and allows you to dynamically load different DLLs exposing the same set of functions.

 [![Go Reference](https://pkg.go.dev/badge/github.com/jamesits/goinvoke.svg)](https://pkg.go.dev/github.com/jamesits/goinvoke)